-Program Description The Information Processing Specialist program provides students with highly marketable skills and the knowledge to meet ever-changing technology in business and industry.
+Program Description The Information Processing Specialist program at BSC provides students with highly marketable skills and the knowledge to meet ever-changing technology in business and industry.
 Students receive an extensive education in Microsoft Office software, Adobe Creative Suite software, technology troubleshooting, and communication skills.
 The program includes an internship at a local business and leadership and personal development training through Phi Beta Lambda, a professional organization for college students interested in business careers.

 Curriculum involves concentrated training on various computer applications including keyboarding, word processing, database, spreadsheets, desktop publishing, electronic presentations, Internet research, electronic publishing (creation of Web pages), and operating systems.
 Both the two-year and one-year programs can be completed online.
 The one-year program is designed for students who want to upgrade their computer application skills.